 Will There Be a 2026 Ford Escape?
 Ford’s Move to All Electric Vehicles

-Questions have been swirling for a while about the fate of the Ford Escape, one of the manufacturer's most popular compact SUVs.
+Questions have been circulating for a while about the future of the Ford Escape, one of Ford’s most recognizable compact SUVs.
 These Ford Escape discontinued rumors have gained traction as Ford continues shifting toward electrification and future-focused vehicle development.
 So what does that mean for drivers near Tucson, and will there be a 2026 Ford Escape?
-Our team at ORO Ford has taken a closer look at the latest updates to give you clear, accurate answers.
+Our team at ORO Ford took a closer look at the latest updates to provide clear answers.

 Is the Ford Escape Being Discontinued After 2025?

 Ford announced in August 2025 that it plans to end production of the Escape after the 2025 model year.
-However, existing inventory is expected to carry into the 2026 model year.
-That means while you may still find 2026 Ford Escape models available on dealership lots, they are not newly produced vehicles.
-Instead, they represent the final remaining inventory of one of Ford’s most well-known compact SUVs.
+However, remaining inventory is expected to carry into the 2026 model year.
+That means you may still find 2026 Ford Escape models on dealership lots, but they are not newly produced vehicles.
+Instead, they represent the final remaining inventory of one of Ford’s best-known compact SUVs.

 How the Ford Escape Has Evolved in Recent Model Years

-The Ford Escape has been a key part of Ford’s SUV lineup since its debut in 2000.
-Over the years, it has adapted to changing driver needs, offering a balance of efficiency, practicality, and everyday comfort.
-For drivers in Arizona, the Escape has remained a strong option thanks to its manageable size, smooth ride, and fuel-efficient engine choices.
+The Ford Escape has been part of Ford’s SUV lineup since 2000.
+Over the years, it has evolved to meet changing driver needs by offering a balance of efficiency, practicality, and everyday comfort.
+For drivers in Arizona, the Escape has remained a solid option thanks to its manageable size, smooth ride, and fuel-efficient engine choices.

-In recent years, Ford expanded the Escape lineup to include hybrid and plug-in hybrid options, giving drivers more flexibility when it comes to fuel economy and emissions.
-The 2025 Escape Plug-In Hybrid offered up to 37 miles of all-electric driving range, making it a practical option for short commutes around Tucson while still maintaining gas-powered convenience for longer trips.
+In recent years, Ford expanded the Escape lineup with hybrid and plug-in hybrid options, giving drivers more flexibility when it comes to fuel economy and emissions.
+The 2025 Escape Plug-In Hybrid offered up to 37 miles of all-electric driving range, which made it a practical option for shorter commutes around Tucson while still maintaining gas-powered convenience for longer trips.

 Will the 2026 Ford Escape Be Fully Electric?

 No, there are currently no plans for an all-electric Ford Escape.
 Instead, Ford appears to be transitioning away from the Escape nameplate entirely rather than converting it into an EV.
-For the 2026 model year, available Escape models will continue to include gas-powered, hybrid, and plug-in hybrid configurations depending on remaining inventory.
+For the 2026 model year, available Escape inventory is expected to continue offering gas-powered, hybrid, and plug-in hybrid configurations depending on what remains in stock.

 The plug-in hybrid remains the closest option to an electrified Escape experience.
-It allows drivers to complete short daily drives on electric power alone, while the gas engine provides extended range for longer trips.
-This setup works well for drivers commuting through Tucson or heading out toward destinations like Catalina State Park.
+It allows drivers to complete shorter daily trips on electric power alone while still relying on a gas engine for extended range on longer drives.
+That setup works well for drivers commuting around Tucson or heading toward destinations such as Catalina State Park.

 What We Know So Far About the 2026 Ford Escape Design

-Because the 2026 Escape is expected to be a carryover of existing inventory, there are no major redesigns or feature changes anticipated compared to the 2025 Escape.
-However, it still offers a strong mix of performance, comfort, and technology that continues to appeal to compact SUV shoppers.
+Because the 2026 Escape is expected to be a carryover of remaining inventory, there are no major redesigns or feature changes expected compared with the 2025 Escape.
+Even so, it still offers a practical mix of performance, comfort, and technology that continues to appeal to compact SUV shoppers.

-- A hybrid powertrain with a 2.5L four-cylinder engine producing 192 horsepower and delivering up to 39 mpg.
+• A hybrid powertrain with a 2.5-liter four-cylinder engine producing 192 horsepower and delivering up to 39 mpg

-- A plug-in hybrid option with 210 horsepower and an all-electric driving range of approximately 37 miles.
+• A plug-in hybrid option with 210 horsepower and an all-electric driving range of about 37 miles

-- Comfortable seating for five passengers with over 60 cubic feet of cargo space when the rear seats are folded.
+• Comfortable seating for five passengers with more than 60 cubic feet of cargo space when the rear seats are folded

-- A starting price around $30,000, making it one of the more accessible options in the compact SUV segment.
+• A starting price around $30,000, making it one of the more accessible choices in the compact SUV segment

 How the Ford Escape Fits Into Ford’s EV Strategy

-Ford’s long-term strategy is centered around electrification, with significant investment in fully electric trucks and SUVs.
-As a result, models like the Escape are being phased out to make room for new EV-focused platforms.
-While the Escape introduced hybrid technology to the lineup, it ultimately does not align with Ford’s future product direction.
+Ford’s long-term strategy is increasingly centered around electrification, with major investment in fully electric trucks and SUVs.
+As a result, models such as the Escape are being phased out to make room for newer EV-focused platforms.
+While the Escape helped introduce hybrid technology to more of Ford’s lineup, it no longer appears to align with the company’s long-term product direction.

-Even after production ends, support for the Escape will continue.
-Replacement parts and service availability are expected to remain strong for years, making it a safe choice for buyers considering one of the final models.
+Even after production ends, support for the Escape is expected to continue.
+Replacement parts and service availability should remain strong for years, making it a reasonable option for buyers considering one of the final Escape models.

 Should You Buy the 2025 Escape or Wait for the 2026 Model?

-If you're comparing the 2025 vs. 2026 Ford Escape, the key difference comes down to availability rather than features.
-Since both model years are essentially the same, your decision should focus on pricing, incentives, and inventory selection.
+If you are comparing the 2025 vs. 2026 Ford Escape, the biggest difference comes down to availability rather than features.
+Since both model years are expected to be essentially the same, the decision should mostly focus on pricing, incentives, and inventory selection.

-As Ford phases out the Escape, dealerships may offer special pricing or incentives to move remaining inventory.
-This can create a strong opportunity for buyers looking to get a well-equipped compact SUV at a competitive price.
-If you find the right configuration available now, it may be worth acting sooner rather than waiting for limited 2026 availability.
+As Ford phases out the Escape, dealerships may offer special pricing or incentives to help move the remaining inventory.
+That can create a strong opportunity for buyers who want a well-equipped compact SUV at a competitive price.
+If you find the right configuration available now, it may be worth acting sooner rather than waiting for a more limited 2026 selection.

 Shop Ford Escape Models at ORO Ford Near Tucson, AZ

-If you'd like to explore the available Ford Escape models at ORO Ford, we invite you to contact us, call us at 520-818-3673, or visit our dealership near Tucson.
+If you would like to explore available Ford Escape models at ORO Ford, we invite you to contact us, call us at 520-818-3673, or visit our dealership near Tucson.
 Our team can help you compare gas, hybrid, and plug-in hybrid options to find the right fit for your needs.

-You can also browse our online inventory to see current availability.
-When you're ready, our finance center is here to help you explore loan and lease options that work for your budget.
+You can also browse our online inventory to review current availability.
+When you are ready, our finance center can help you explore loan and lease options that fit your budget.

 Frequently Asked Questions About the 2026 Ford Escape